Keep reading to discover my top London travel tips for first time visitors.

 Your Oyster Card is charged per journey and a journey is classed when you tap in at one station and tap out at another.
 For example, your Oyster Card will charge you £2.40 for a single journey in zone one when you tap out at your destination (See below for an explanation about zones) This is also known as ‘pay as you go’.
 However, Oyster cards have a very clever function called a cap.
 For example, If you continue to travel around zone one all day, your Oyster Card will cap at £7.40 meaning you can do 100 journeys in zone one that day and never pay more than £7.40.
 Please see here for TFL’s 2021 Oyster Card capping prices.

 What can I do for free in London?

 There is so much you can do in London for free.
-I have a list of 100 free things you can do in London and you can download it for free right here.
+I have a list of 100 free things you can do in London that you can download right here.